Amazon DSP vs Sponsored Display Ads: Differences You Should Know

 Amazon Sponsored Display vs DSP: Which One's Right for You?

 Choosing between Amazon Sponsored Display vs DSP depends largely on your goals.
 While both are solid options for Amazon advertising, they offer unique benefits that can help achieve different objectives.
+Generally, Sponsored Display ads are used with a smaller budget to target buyers already at the bottom of the marketing funnel, whereas Amazon DSP builds brand awareness at large using a higher budget.

 Use sponsored display when: